Email Icon YouTube Icon LinkedIn Icon Facebook Icon Google Plus Icon Twitter Icon

 Google – Let’s get the big one out of the way first.
 A few months ago Google made the change from its Google Places platform, a platform we all knew and …well we knew it.
 They started migrating thousands and thousands of businesses to the new Google Plus Local platform.
 To Google’s credit, most made the transition smoothly, with the accurate description, NAP (name, address, and phone number), and photos making the switch.
 Getting to the profile isn’t as easy as it used to be, however.
 It isn’t a matter of clicking on the teardrop and seeing all of the business info.
 Now, once you click on the teardrop, you are taken to the maps page.
 When you click on the listing on the map, and ask for more info, then you are taken to the new Google Plus Local page for the business.

 That’s if your business made the cut.
 Since the transition, hundreds of business owners have flooded the forums and help blogs looking for a solution.
-The switch has left these businesses in the cold, with the dreaded message “We Currently Do Not Support This Location.”
-If you see this message, your options are limited, and response from Google’s “Help Team” has been vague at best.
-We have run into this issue a few times already, and after two months of trying different strategies, attempting to contact sources that could help, and just plain waiting; it seems that waiting is going to be the way to go.
+The switch has left these businesses in the cold, with the dreaded message “We Currently Do Not Support This Location.

 In the last two posts of SEO You Should Know: Local Edition, we’ve discussed how you can begin to establish and manage your presence in the increasingly important world of local search.
 In just a few hours, you can locate, claim, build, and maintain your company’s profiles on Google, Yelp and Bing.